This post may contain affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 Antibiotic treatment with doxycycline and minocycline is often prescribed.
 There is no vaccine against ehrlichiosis.
 Preventing tick bit with appropriate measures is all you can do.

-The importance of tick protective wear and use of tick repellents is important for anyone who is active outdoors.
+Whether you go hiking in the woods or you spend time with the family camping, the importance of tick protective clothing and the use of tick repellent is important for anyone who is active outdoors.